Calana2/omgbeaupeep.com-downloader/README.md

 Image downloaded: /comics/mangas/Avatar The Last Airbender/001 - Avatar The Last Airbender - The Promise Part 1 (2012)/read-avatar-the-last-airbender-comics-online-free-004.jpg
 Image downloaded: /comics/mangas/Avatar The Last Airbender/001 - Avatar The Last Airbender - The Promise Part 1 (2012)/read-avatar-the-last-airbender-comics-online-free-005.jpg
 ```

+You can also just pass the data as a command-line argumment, for example: `go run main.go /Avatar_The_Last_Airbender/001/`.